cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw2.md

 ### Clone Homework Repo via GitHub Classroom.

 Your first step for this project is to configure your repository that you will be working in for this assignment.
-You should create a repository via Github classroom at this link: TODO:
+You should create a repository via Github classroom at this link: <https://classroom.github.com/a/N2lGzl0s>.

 You will be committing your solutions to this repo for all this homework.